jart/blink/README.md

 for programs running in long mode (64-bit) but we may support JITing 16-bit programs in the future.

-#### Lockless Hash Table for Generated Functions

-Blink stores generated functions by virtual address in a multithreaded lockless hash table.
-The hottest operation in the codebase is reading from this hash table, using a function called `GetJitHook`.
-Since it'd slow Blink down by more than 33% if a mutex were used here, Blink will synchronize reads optimistically using only carefully ordered load instructions, three of which have acquire semantics.
-This hash table starts off at a reasonable size and grows gradually with the memory requirements.
-This design is the primary reason Blink usually uses 40% less peak resident memory than Qemu.

-#### Acyclic Generated Code

-While JIT paths always end at branching instructions, Blink will still weave paths together.
-If a function is generated and the destination address for its final branch instruction points to a location where another JIT path has already been installed, then Blink will generate code that lets the generated function tail call the second one, by jumping into its function body past the prologue.
-It enables Blink to avoid dropping back into the main interpreter loop as much as possible.

-Blink keeps track of the connections between JIT functions, in order to ensure that JIT'd code remains acyclic.
-If Blink detects that adding a new connection would introduce a cycle, it will generate code that drops back into the main intpreter loop instead.
-This is important because Blink only checks for asynchronous signals and other status changes from the main interpreter loop.
-By checking for cycles during path generation Blink is able to avoid elevating that costly status checking code into JIT generated code, so that the only branches JIT needs are the ones that were specified by the guest executable.

-#### Reliable JIT Memory Mapping

-Blink uses a small memory model that favors near branch instructions.
-Costly operations such as indirecting function calls through a generated Procedure Linkage Table (PLT) are avoided.
-In order to do that, Blink needs to ensure JIT memory is mapped at a virtual address that's nearby its executable image; otherwise JIT code wouldn't be able to call into normal code.
-However it's not possible to mmap() memory nearby the executable in a portable way.
-Dynamic linkers oftentimes surround a loaded executable with dynamic library images, and there's no portable API for probing this region that won't risk destroying system mappings.

-The trick Blink uses to solve this problem is creating a gigantic global static array that's loaded as part of the `.bss` section.
-This memory is then protected or remapped appropriately to turn it into memory that's suitable for JIT.

-#### Avoiding JIT OOM

-Since Blink doesn't generate a PLT or use indirect branches, branching is limited to the maximum displacement of the host instruction set.
-On Aaarch64 that means Blink has about ~22mb of JIT memory per process.
-Since large programs will oftentimes need more than that, Blink will begin retiring executable pages once memory reaches a certain threshold (>90% of blocks used).
-When a block is retired, all hooks associated with all pages it touches are removed.
-However we still can't guarantee that no thread is still currently executing on them.
-Blink solves that using a freelist queue, where retired blocks are placed at the back so it takes as long as possible before they're reused.

 ### Virtualization

 Blink virtualizes memory using the same PML4T approach as the hardware